Pregnancy TestsPregnancy

 Many pregnancy tests say they work a few days before a missed period, but the results are usually less accurate then.
 Read the label on your pregnancy test to find out when to take a pregnancy test and how accurate it’ll be.

-Sometimes a pregnancy test is able to find pregnancy hormones in your urine as early as 10 days after unprotected sex.
+Sometimes a pregnancy test can find pregnancy hormones in your urine as early as 10 days after unprotected sex.
 But these results aren’t super reliable, and you may get a false positive or false negative test result.

 If your periods are very irregular, or you don’t get periods at all for one reason or another, your best bet for accurate results is to take a pregnancy test 3 weeks after sex.